Dniel97/RedSea/readme.md

+If you are a Windows user, you might want to check out [Athame](https://github.com/svbnet/Athame), a graphical music download client.
+It also seems to work well on Mono, if you use Linux or OS X.

 RedSea
 ======
 Music downloader and tagger for Tidal.
 For educational use only, and may break in the future.

 Current state
 -------------
-If you are a Windows user, you might want to check out [Athame](svbnet/Athame), a graphical music download client.
-It also seems to work well on Mono, if you use Linux or OS X.

 RedSea is currently not being worked on any more.
 You are more than welcome to contribute, especially if you would like to fix the numerous Unicode issues.
-By the way, [this](https://listen.tidal.com/album/27937022) is an excellent test album to use to test Unicode compat with.

 Introduction
 ------------